 - US Fish & Wildlife Service, Ventura Field Office, 805-644-1766

-Marine LifeElephant seals can be seen birthing, raising pups, and fighting for territory in California's largest mainland rookery on the northern edge of Morro Bay, a short walk from Highway 1 in San Simeon.
+Marine LifeElephant seals can be seen birthing, raising pups, and fighting for territory in California's largest mainland rookery near Piedras Blancas, off Highway One about 7 miles north of San Simeon.
 These marine mammals are truly massive.
 They can weigh more than a small car.
 Threatened California sea otters also make Morro Bay home.
 Look beyond the breakers and you may spot a sea otter floating in a bed of kelp.
 The Great Gray Whale makes its passage up and down the coast twice a year.

 Guided whale watching tours leave the San Luis Pier and Morro Bay on a daily basis in winter.
 For departure times and tickets, inquire at Virg's Landing, 1215 Embarcadero, Morro Bay, 805-772-1222.